Luminova Framework

 Application Class Aliases

-feature.app.class.alias (bool)Allows registering custom class aliases for your application.
-This lets you reference classes using shorter or more meaningful names.
+feature.app.class.alias (bool)Allows registering custom class aliases for your application, letting you reference classes using shorter or more meaningful names.

 # /.env